TechPowerAwaits/tomcat-rpm-spec/README.md

 then download the latest version of Apache Tomcat and place the tar.gz in "SOURCES"

-Adjust the uostomcat.spec file to match the version number you downloaded.
+Adjust the tomcat.spec file to match the version number you downloaded.

 Then cd into SPECS and run:

-rpmbuild -bb uostomcat.spec
+rpmbuild -bb tomcat.spec